 With more and more of our clients coming to us for a repeat visit to Hawaii, My Vacation Lady is seeing a surge in the interest in the Big Island.
 The Big Island is really just “Hawaii” but since so many people got confused, it’s commonly known as the Big Island.
 And big it is.
-As the largest of the Hawaiian islands, there is so much to see and do that you literally can spend your entire vacation just on the island of Hawaii- which some of my clients are doing in 2017.
+As the largest of the Hawaiian islands, there is so much to see and do that you literally can spend your entire vacation just on the island of Hawaii- which some of my clients have done.

 Everything I mentioned is very inexpensive and you can do on your own.
 You don’t need to to take tour unless you prefer not to drive yourself.

-Here is a list of some of the FREE things to see and do in the Big Island:
+Here is a list of 10 FREE and almost free things to see and do in the Big Island:

 - Visit Wailuku River State Park (just outside of Hilo) to see Rainbow Falls.
 It’s just a short walk from the parking lot and if you’re lucky, you’ll see the rainbows formed in the surrounding mist.

-- Ka Lae– also known as South Point, is actually the southern most part of Hawaii AND the southern most part of the USA
+- Ka Lae– also known as South Point, is actually the southern most part of Hawaii AND the southern most part of the USA.
+The remote, windswept and stunning part of the island is believed to be where Polynesian voyagers first arrived in Hawaii.

 My Vacation Lady is a Hawaii Destination Specialist and we LOVE the Hawaiian Islands.